thomasgeissl/ofxTclap/README.md

 Example
 ---
 There is a little osc logger included as an example.
-It is still a work in progress, but the usage of TCLAP is shown in main.cpp file.
+The usage of TCLAP is shown in main.cpp file.

 Other examples can be found at <https://github.com/eile/tclap/tree/master/examples>.